UPPMAX/HPC-python/docs/load_run.rst

     module load python

-Check all available version with:
+Check all available versions with:

 .. prompt:: bash $